VIHATTeam/OMICALL-React-Native-SDK/README.md

       phoneNumber: phone, //phone number
       isVideo: false //allow video call: true/false });
+  //we will return OmiStartCallStatus with:
+    - invalidUuid: uuid is invalid (we can not find on my page)
+    - invalidPhoneNumber: sip user is invalid.
+    - samePhoneNumber: Can not call same phone number.
+    - maxRetry: We try to refresh call but we can not start your call.
+    - permissionDenied: Check audio permission.
+    - couldNotFindEndpoint: Please login before make your call.
+    - accountRegisterFailed: We can not register your account.
+    - startCallFailed: We can not start you call.
+    - startCallSuccess: Start call successfully.
+    - haveAnotherCall: We can not start you call because you are joining another call.
   ```

   - Call with UUID (only support with Api key):